FAIR2-for-research-software/Documentation/episodes/introduction.md

 The logic of the calculation is also... rather cryptic.

-Maybe the code works, maybe it doesn't but it could be made clearer and easier to maintain and modify in the future.
+Maybe the code works, maybe it doesn't; but it could be made clearer and easier to maintain and modify in the future.

 ### Well-documented example